Percedal15019/AI-Automation/README.md

 - Run the command and create your personal account in it and you are good to go.
 - Then you can successfully run your workflows effortlessly.

-Here the youtube link if you have any additional queries ---> https://youtu.be/1QR-fz-JCA4
+Here, the youtube link is provided if you have any additional queries ---> https://youtu.be/1QR-fz-JCA4

-Now i am going to show some of my workflows to you.
+Now i am going to show some of my workflows to you which i am working on.

 <br>